When Can a Landlord Enter a Rental Property?

 North Dakota “Reasonable” notice Any actual notice (written posting in/on residence is preferred) Yes

-Ohio “Reasonable” notice Any actual notice No
+Ohio “Reasonable” notice (24 hours by default) Any actual notice No

 Oklahoma 1 day Any actual notice No